Seahawks’ Tyler Lockett may miss just one game after ‘perfect’ hand surgery

 If Lockett’s “perfect’’ surgery really allows him to come back next week, then Treadwell may only have one game to try to change that narrative of his career some.
 But he vowed Tuesday to try to make the most of whatever time he gets.

-“I take every opportunity very seriously,’’ he said. “ … This is the most important one right now because it’s the only one I have, so I’m gonna do my best to be the best version of myself each and every day, be the best teammate and I try to help the team win in any possible way.’’
+“I take every opportunity very seriously,’’ he said. “ … This is the most important one right now because it’s the only one I have, so I’m gonna do my best to be the best version of myself each and every day, be the best teammate and try to help the team win in any possible way.’’

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.